WhiteG00se/Quality-Souls-3/README.md

 - download this repo ("code" -> "Download ZIP") and unzip it (anywhere you like, but not into the game folder)
 - run z_launchmod_darksouls3.bat
 - change "Launch Settings" to "Play Offline" ingame and restart the game

+# important info

+- Seamless Coop is not compatible with Steam save game cloud sync